 It was an instant hit, giving users some of the versatility of the Crye AVS but in a more stripped down package.
-It’s meant to be more scalable and modular than the original JPC and I think it does a good job of that.
+It’s meant to be more scalable and modular than the original JPC – combining some of the gold standard AVS’ features – and I think it does a good job of that.

-And, incidentally, for this review I’m using TFT Training Plates which I reviewed here.
+I’m using TFT Training Plates in the following pics, which I reviewed here.

 Like the JPC, the JPC 2.0 is sized by the wearer’s plate size.
 I use medium plates, so I use a medium JPC 2.0.
 However, I’m just on the edge of the cummerbund sizing (the medium comes with a S/M cummerbund).

-What’s immediately obvious about the JPC 2.0 as opposed to the original JPC, is that it dispenses with the latter’s front flap in favour of placard interchangeability.
-This is the main reason I went for the 2.0 and it’s a common feature in modern plate carriers.
+What’s immediately obvious about the JPC 2.0 as opposed to the original JPC, is that it dispenses with the latter’s fixed front flap in favour of AVS Detachable Flap and Mayflower style placard interchangeability.

-Placard use is achieved using the large loop Velcro field on the front of the carrier and the webbing loops, above.
+Placard use is achieved using the large loop Velcro field on the front of the carrier and the webbing loops, above it.
 Just add the appropriate female Fastex buckles to the loops.

 For my placard, I’ve added a Spiritus Systems Micro Fight chest rig.
-You can read my review of the Spiritus, here.
+You can read my review of that, here.

-As well as third party attachments which follow the standard and widely adopted Mayflower/Velocity Systems placard system, you can also use ones meant for the Crye AVS.
-These don’t feature Fastex clips.
+As well as third party attachments which follow this standard, you can of course use AVS Detachable Flaps – as mentioned earlier.
+These don’t require Fastex clips.

-Flipping the carrier over, two more enhancements are exhibited in the form of the drag handle and parallel zips for securing Crye back panels and other compatible platforms.
+Flipping the carrier over, two more enhancements are exhibited in the form of the drag handle and parallel zips for securing Crye Zip On Panels.
 There’s also a decent swathe of PALS.